KardinalAI/gorabbit/README.md

 }
 ```

-## Event Sender
+## Message Sender

-To send an event through MQTT, you need to first declare a client that will automatically connect to the RabbitMQ
+To send a message through MQTT, you need to first declare a client that will automatically connect to the RabbitMQ
 server.

+Note that `MaxRetry` and `RetryDelay` are **optional** fields.
+If set, they will determine the behavior of the client if a first connection fails.

+The `MaxRetry` property will define the maximum number of times a client can try to connect if the initial connection fails.
+The `RetryDelay` property determines the delay between each connection retry.

 ```go
 var client gorabbit.MQTTClient